Case study: Prenatal visa

 C. Conclusion

-This case study exemplifies the central importance of the fundamental right to protection of marriage and family (Article 6 of the Basic Law) in residence law and its direct enforcement power vis-à-vis state authorities.
-Even in cases of general organizational constraints, such as long waiting lists at foreign missions, individual, priority processing is necessary in cases of particular personal hardship, especially in cases of impending family events such as the birth of a child.
+This case study exemplifies the central importance of the fundamental right to the protection of marriage and family (Article 6 of the German Basic Law) in immigration law and its direct enforceability against state authorities.
+Even in cases of general organizational bottlenecks, such as long waiting lists at foreign missions, special personal hardship cases, particularly those involving imminent family events like the birth of a child, require priority processing on a case-by-case basis.

 The case further demonstrates that, in cases of administrative inaction or disproportionate delay, seeking interim relief before administrative courts is an effective means of safeguarding fundamental rights.
 Through consistent and legally sound proceedings, the clients' fundamental family rights were successfully enforced, and the right to experience the birth of their child together was guaranteed.